keepitreal/fe-recruiting/README.md

 ### Feature 1

 To build a lineup, the user should be able to select a player from a list of available athletes.
 Selecting a player adds that player to the user's lineup and removes it from the list of available athletes.
+Removing a player from a lineup adds the player back to the list of available athletes.
+Finally, users should be able to clear all athletes from their lineup with a single button press.

 ### Feature 2